-ROMO: Oh, so typically outreach, we would definitely get the word out, like we do with the men.
-And hopefully within a year or two, we would get the same percentage of women registering that we have with the men, the compliance rate.
+ROMO: Oh, significantly outreach, we would definitely get the word out, like we do with the men.
+And hopefully within a year or two, we would get the same percentage of women registering that we have with men, the compliance rate.

 CORNISH: What is the compliance rate?
 Is it difficult to get men to actually sign?